 Whether or not to use 2 separate GPU cables is ultimately a matter of personal preference and needs.
 Two cables can give more power and better performance, but they are more complex to set up and may take up more space.
 Using a single cable saves time and space, but it may not give the same amount of power or performance.

-Number of Cables Required
+Number of Cables Required for GPU

 The quantity of cables you’ll require is largely determined by the type and number of graphics cards you’ve installed.
 Some graphics cards, such as the NVIDIA GT 710, don’t even require a cable.
 The power source for this underpowered graphics card comes from the PCIe slot itself.

-On the NVIDIA RTX 3090, you can get cards with as little as a single 6-pin PCIe cable and as many as 3 x 8 pin cables.
+On the NVIDIA RTX 3090, you can get cards with as little as a single 6-pin PCIe cable and as many as 3 x 8-pin cables.
 You’ll need 6 x 8 pins cables if you have two NVIDIA RTX NVIDIA 3090 cards installed.
 Video capture cards, network adapters, sound cards, USB hubs, and other common expansion devices do not require a PCIe cable.

 Advantages of 2 Separate Cables for GPU